NSW Work Injury Claim

 What is a Section 78 Notice?

-What should I do in the first 48 hours after a dispute notice?
+What should I do after receiving a dispute notice?

 How much does it cost to dispute a workers compensation decision?